Srinjoy1604/Srinjoy1604/ReadMe.md

 # 💫 About Me:
-Pre-final year B.Tech student at LNMIIT, specializing in Computer Science and Communication Tech.
+Final year B.Tech student at LNMIIT, specializing in Computer Science and Communication Tech.
 Proficient in MERN stack developer.
 I Aim to innovate in web solutions using technical and academic expertise.I have a keen interest in GenAI.

 ## 🌐 Socials: